Cmdpro/Data-Essence/modchanges.md

 - Arekko no longer has collision
 - Changed Fabricator finish crafting noise to amethyst breaking
 - Adjusted several fabrication recipe times
+- Ancient Rock renamed to Shielding Rock
+- Shielding Rock now drops non-unbreakable Ancient Rock no matter what
+- Shielding Rock can no longer be relocated with other mods

 ### Fixes
 - Fixed the Mineral Locator effect glitching out by making its scanning not render fluid states